 CAUSES OF FACET JOINT PAIN

 Facet pain is a symptom but may have various underlying causes.
 You may have an arthritic or locked facet joint, bone spurs, also known as degenerative facet joint osteophytes, or joint capsule scarring, thickening, or shortening.
 Muscle spasms can also cause pain from the facet joints.
 Either uncontrolled motion (caused by a lack of support from weak muscles) or degeneration (as from arthritis) can cause facet joint pain.

 Since joint pain can be a symptom of a more serious condition, it is important that you don’t ignore it.
 If you think you are having facet joint pain, consult with a doctor for a proper diagnosis and the best way to manage your specific cause moving forward.

-Dr. Alexander established the Non-Surgical Spine Center with the mission of providing patients and clinicians a non-surgical alternative in the treatment of spine and musculoskeletal pain.
+Dr. Alexander established the Non-Surgical Spine Center with the mission of providing patients and clinicians with a non-surgical alternative in the treatment of spine and musculoskeletal pain.
 Utilizing the most current and innovative diagnostic and therapeutic techniques, our group offers patients a multitude of options for improving daily function and quality of life while significantly decreasing levels of pain.
 This is the same approach we use for improving facet joint pain symptoms and underlying conditions.
-If you have back pain, feel free to contact our office at 843-856-9669 or at our contact page.
+If you have back pain, feel free to contact our office at 843-856-9669 or online.